 In this unit we develop the language of probability by considering events which are likely or unlikely.
 We do this using the context of children's stories.

 - Use everyday language to talk about chance.

 - Classify events as certain, possible, or impossible.

-This task is about developing the language of probability.
-The words that are introduced and explored in this unit are always, perhaps, no way Jose; certain, possible, impossible; will, might, won’t; will, maybe, never; yes, maybe, no. These are informal, everyday words that denote chance or probability.
-By using these words, that have some familiarity for the students, they should start to get a better idea of the overall concept.
-An understanding of the notion and application of probability is essential in a range of businesses such as the insurance industry, as well as in medical areas such as epidemiology.
-On the personal level such knowledge enables us to understand the risks we take at the casino, the TAB, the stock market or with a medical operation.
-So the notion has considerable importance in both the business and private world.
+This unit is about developing the language of probability.
+The words that are introduced and explored in this unit are always, perhaps, no way Jose, certain, possible, impossible, will, might, won’t, will, maybe, never, yes, maybe, no. These are informal, everyday words that denote chance or probability.
+By using these words, that have some familiarity for the students, they should start to get a better idea of the overall concept of probability.
 As students progress through the primary years they will gradually learn to assign fractions or decimals to given probabilities using both a theoretical and experimental approach.
-The events that they will find probabilities for will vary from examples involving dice, spinners, cards and the like, to games of chance including horse racing and casino-type games.

 Today we follow Red Riding Hood on her journey to Grandma’s house and look at the characters she is likely to meet.